ctrueden/ctrueden/README.md

-My name is Curtis Rueden, and I am a software developer from Madison, WI, USA.
+Hi!
+I'm Curtis Rueden, a software developer from Madison, WI, USA.

-I oversee the software development efforts of the [Eliceiri biophotonics laboratory](https://eliceirilab.org) (a.k.a. the Laboratory for Optical and Computational Instrumentation or LOCI) at the [University of Wisconsin-Madison](https://wisc.edu).
+I lead the software development efforts of the [Eliceiri biophotonics laboratory](https://eliceirilab.org) (a.k.a. the Laboratory for Optical and Computational Instrumentation or LOCI) at the [University of Wisconsin-Madison](https://wisc.edu).
 My work is focused on open-source development of bioimage software, including [ImageJ](https://imagej.net), [Fiji](https://fiji.sc), [SciJava](https://scijava.org), [SCIFIO](https://scif.io), and related things.